gmp26/site/reference/contributing.md

 Note that the pandoc preview may not centre display mathematics correctly unless you tweak the associated CSS.
 But you can probably imagine how it will look.

+### Maths environments

+Write maths environments as you would in standard LaTeX - i.e. don't wrap them in dollar signs.
+You do need to pay a bit of attention to white space for this to work correctly.

+o To use display math environments such as `eqnarray*`, make sure that the `\begin` and `\end` commands are on a line of their own.
+They'll then be automatically wrapped in the `$$`s that mathJAX needs in order to see and process them.

+o To use inline math environments such as `array`, make sure that there are non-whitespace characters butting up to the `\begin{}` and `\end{}` before or after, or (before and after).
+If they have whitespace before and after then `$$` will be inserted into the HTML and things will break.

 Writing everything else
 -----------------------